-Linda Reid, MLA for Richmond South Centre and Minister of Advanced Education, has built her reputation in the BC Legislative Assembly on her professional background in education, management, and community service.
+Linda Reid, MLA for Richmond South Centre, has built her reputation in the BC Legislative Assembly on her professional background in education, management, and community service.
 Linda’s first electoral success in 1991 represented a breakthrough for the BC Liberal Party, and she has been re-elected to represent Richmond ever since.
 Linda is the longest-serving MLA in the current parliament and the longest serving woman in B.C. history, making bold and steadfast efforts to drive positive change for more than 26 years.

 Previously, Linda served as Deputy Speaker from 2009 to 2013.
 She was also the Minister responsible for Early Childhood Development from 2001 to 2005, and for Child Care from 2005 to 2009, which provided the perfect opportunity to apply her solid professional credentials to these critical areas of public policy.
 While in Opposition, she served as Caucus Chair and held numerous key critic and committee roles.